-- If you want an even more minimal appearance then taking this a step further you could opt for plaster-in downlights which have a ceramic finish.
+- If you want an even more minimal appearance then taking this a step further you could opt for plaster-in downlights from Levello that have a near invisible design.
 This trim-less effect literally becomes part of your ceiling.
 This design has a paintable bezel that allows you to paint to the exact colour of your ceiling.
 As it’s a plaster-in downlight without a trim, the aperture of the downlight is even smaller than then 50mm diameter of the LED GU10 that goes inside of it.
 Just enough space for all of the light to shine through.
+These downlights look great in the daytime when the light isn't on.

 - Satin chrome downlights provide a more contemporary effect and can be used to match up with other fixtures, light switches, power sockets, door handles or furnishings within the room.
 This is the same for other finishes like antique brass or black nickel.
 Your downlights can become a feature of the room and matching them with other accessories can make a room look stunning.
 There are many variations of satin chrome finishes, some are slightly lighter like satin nickel or darker like brushed nickel but some manufacturers just choose to name things differently.

 - Polished chrome downlights are our #1 choice for bathrooms.
 It is much easier to match this finish with taps, towel rails and other bathroom accessories.
 Trying to match other finishes like brushed steel can be very difficult as brushed steel taps would be much more expensive and may have to be made to order.

-As you can see we offer many different finishes but did you know that you can paint some of these bezels yourself?
-If you select one of the matt bezel finishes for the Halers H2 Pro for example you can paint them to whatever colour you want.
-Please contact us for further information and prices or CLICK HERE to view our extensive range of premium quality downlights.
+As you can see we offer a variety of finishes, but did you know that you can paint some of these bezels yourself?
+If you select one of the matt bezel finishes for the Halers H2 Pro550 for example you can paint them to whatever colour you want.
+Our extensive range of premium quality downlights are available for next day delivery at competitive prices.